-The new park, called Aquatica, SeaWorld’s Water Park was originally scheduled to open in the summer of 2007 but this was pushed back to a soft opening date of March 1, 2008.
+SeaWorld’s Water Park, Aquatica Orlando was originally scheduled to open in the summer of 2007 but this was pushed back to a soft opening date of March 1, 2008.
 The official opening was on April 4, 2008.

-The park is located on 59 acres of land, on the east side International Drive, south of Sea Harbor Drive between the existing SeaWorld park and the Williamsburg residential subdivision.
-It is about one third the size of the original SeaWorld water theme park and about twice the size of Discovery Cove with visitor numbers expected to be limited to around 7,500 people.
+Aquatica Orlando is located on 59 acres of land, on the east side International Drive, south of Sea Harbor Drive between the existing SeaWorld park and the Williamsburg residential subdivision.
+It is about one third the size of the original SeaWorld water theme park and about twice the size of Discovery Cove with visitor numbers limited to around 7,500 people per day.

 Aquatica is a combination of animal experiences, water rides and slides, high-speed thrills and relaxing sandy beaches and will appeal to all ages.

-Aquatica is a direct competitor to the two Disney water parks; i.e. Blizzard Beach and Typhoon Lagoon and to Universal’s Wet ’n' Wild.
+Aquatica is a direct competitor to the two Disney water parks; i.e. Blizzard Beach and Typhoon Lagoon and to Universal’s Volcano Bay (and previously Wet ’n Wild).
 Aquatica is slightly more expensive than the other water parks but less than the exclusive Discovery Cove.

 The winding rivers also offer different journeys from calm to extreme with gentle waterfalls past exotic parrots into an undersea grotto full of colourful tropical fish in one and rolling rapids, racing waters and rushing geysers in the other.

-Small children and toddlers are not forgotten with an enormous interactive water play area including a 60 foot high rain fortress besides a 15,000 gallon pool plus special family orientated slides and water cannon.
+Small children and toddlers are not forgotten.
+They have an enormous interactive water play area including a 60 foot high rain fortress besides a 15,000 gallon pool plus special family orientated slides and water cannon.

-Aquatica also boasts over 80,000 square feet of white sandy beaches where you can relax in the shade of your own personal cabana and take advantage of the beachside service.
+Aquatica also boasts over 80,000 square feet (7,400 sq m) of white sandy beaches.
+Here you can relax in the shade of your own personal cabana and take advantage of the beachside service.
 The beach is situated by the two wave pools.

 Some attractions bring the guests into close proximity with dolphins and other marine animals; a “total immersion in the sea”.
-Animal Ambassadors can also be found wandering around the park with several unusual animals including a giant anteater and a spoonbill.
+Animal Ambassadors can also be found wandering around the park with several unusual animals including a giant anteater.